Building a protocol using Architect

 You can have multiple prompts on a single stage, or a single prompt per stage - the choice is yours.
 You may wish to think about grouping prompts by theme, and then having one stage for each theme.
 For example, “Name Generator (family)” could contain prompts about family alters, and “Name Generator (colleagues)” could contain prompts about professional alters.

-Prompts can contain formatting such as bold or italicised text to create emphasis and rhythm.
+Prompts can contain formatting such as bold or italicized text to create emphasis and rhythm.
 To create this formatting, use markdown syntax.

 Click the “create new” button in the prompt section, to open the new prompt edit form.